talkpython/100daysofcode-with-python-course/days/04-06-collections/README.md

 Welcome to this lesson.
 Today you will learn about some powerful new data structures: `namedtuple`, `defaultdict`, `Counter` and `deque`.

-I prepared a [Jupyter notebook](https://github.com/talkpython/100daysofcode-with-python-course/blob/master/days/04-06-collections/collections.ipynb) so you can follow along with this lesson.
+Today you watch the videos.
+I also prepared a [Jupyter notebook](https://github.com/talkpython/100daysofcode-with-python-course/blob/master/days/04-06-collections/collections.ipynb) so you can follow along with this lesson.

 ## Day 2: Practice using movie data